jwworth/novel-middleman/README.md

 written by a bot named Ellis Champlin.
 Ellis wrote a chapter a day from 2015-2022.
 You can read the [the novel here][novel].

-Ellis' algorithm is a Markov Chain, implemented in a gem I wrote called [Remarkovable](https://rubygems.org/gems/remarkovable).
+Ellis' algorithm is a Markov Chain, implemented via the gem [Remarkovable](https://rubygems.org/gems/remarkovable).

 ### Deployment